Mayano Top Gun: 1996: four-year-old season

 In March 1996, Mayano Top Gun was matched against the 1994 Japanese Horse of the Year Narita Brian in the Hanshin Daishoten and was beaten into second place.
-In June at Kyoto he recorded his biggest success as a four-year-old when he won the Takarazuka Kinen over 2200 metres, beating Sunday Branch and the mare Dance Partner.
-Later in the year he finished second to Bubble Gum Fellow in the autumn edition of the Tenno Sho.
+In June at Kyoto he recorded his biggest success as a four-year-old at the Takarazuka Kinen over 2200 metres.
+At the race, the thirteen starters battling it out closed the whole race.
+Mayano Top Gun himself was held back by Kanetsu Cross and Legacy World.
+At the final kilometer, Mayano Top Gun surged past both of those horses and held the position to win the race, beating Sunday Branch and the mare Dance Partner by a length and half.
+Later in the year he finished second to Bubble Gum Fellow in the autumn edition of the Tenno Sho where the three-year-old colt took the early lead and had the extra energy on the final straight over Mayano Top Gun and Sakura Laurel.